glowkeeper/Provenator/README.md

 2. Check whether that hash exists on the blockchain.
 3. If the hash exists, retrieve the associated metadata.

-## Deployment
+## Application Deployment

 **Provenator** is currently being ported to the Ethereum testnet [rinkeby](https://www.rinkeby.io) and [ipfs](https://ipfs.io/). *Please watch this space*.

-Meanwhile, if you would like to help port the application to the Ethereum testnet [rinkeby](https://www.rinkeby.io) and the content delivery network [ipfs](https://ipfs.io/)), or you want to help [develop the application further](#1), then please email s dot huckle at sussex dot ac dot uk.
+Meanwhile, if you would like to help port the application, or you want to help with [further work](#1), then please email s dot huckle at sussex dot ac dot uk.

 ## Built Using...